Sally Field: 1990–present

 Field was a late addition to the ABC drama Brothers & Sisters, which debuted in September 2006.
 In the show's pilot, the role of matriarch Nora Walker was played by Betty Buckley.
 However, the show's producers decided to take the character in another direction, and offered the part to Field, who won the 2007 Emmy Award for Outstanding Lead Actress in a Drama Series for her performance.
 The drama also starred Calista Flockhart and Rachel Griffiths as Nora's adult daughters.
 In November 2009, Field appeared on an episode of The Doctors to talk about osteoporosis and her Rally With Sally Foundation.

 She portrayed Aunt May in the Marvel Comics films The Amazing Spider-Man (2012) as well as the 2014 sequel.
-Field's widely praised portrayal of Mary Todd Lincoln in Steven Spielberg's film Lincoln, also in 2012, brought her Best Supporting Actress Award nominations at the Oscars, Golden Globes, BAFTA, and Screen Actors Guild.
+Field's widely praised portrayal of Mary Todd Lincoln in Steven Spielberg's film Lincoln, also in 2012, brought her Best Supporting Actress Award nominations at the Oscars, Golden Globes, BAFTA, Screen Actors Guild, and Critics' Choice.

 On May 5, 2014, Field received a star on the Hollywood Walk of Fame for her contributions to motion pictures.
 Her star is located in front of the Hollywood Wax Museum.
 In January 2015, it was announced that she would co-host TCM.
 The same year, Field portrayed the titular character in Hello, My Name Is Doris, for which she was nominated for the Critics' Choice Movie Award for Best Actress in a Comedy.

 In 2017, Field reprised her role as Amanda Wingfield in The Glass Menagerie on Broadway at the Belasco Theatre.
 Performances began on February 7, 2017, in previews, and officially opened on March 9.
-The production closed on May 21, 2017.
+The production closed on May 21, 2017, after 85 performance and 31 previews.
 Field had previously played the role in the Kennedy Center production in 2004.
 She was nominated for a Tony Award for Best Actress in a Play for her performance.
 Her memoir, In Pieces, was published by Grand Central Publishing in September 2018.

 Field returned to episodic television in 2018, starring in the Netflix miniseries Maniac.
 Subsequently, in 2020, Field starred in the AMC series Dispatches from Elsewhere.

-In 2022, it was announced that Field would be a co-star in an upcoming comedy movie entitled 80 for Brady, which would star NFL quarterback Tom Brady along with fellow actresses Jane Fonda, Lily Tomlin and Rita Moreno.

-In 2023, Field was named the 58th recipient of the Screen Actors Guild Life Achievement Award, which she will be presented at the 29th Screen Actors Guild Awards.
+In 2023, Field co-starred in the comedy movie 80 for Brady, which starred NFL quarterback Tom Brady along with fellow actresses Jane Fonda, Lily Tomlin and Rita Moreno.
+Also in 2023, Field was named the 58th recipient of the Screen Actors Guild Life Achievement Award, which she was presented at the 29th Screen Actors Guild Awards.